 The percentage of people aged 12 years and older who reported using marijuana during the prior year increased from 11.0% in 2002 to 17.5%, or 48.2 million people, in 2019, according to the report, “Key Substance Use and Mental Health Indicators in the United States,” published in September 2020 by the federal Substance Abuse and Mental Health Service Administration (SAMHSA).

-Meanwhile, it already is legal for use in many U.S. states.
-As of April 2021, 36 states, District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands have approved medical marijuana or cannabis laws, according to the National Conference of State Legislatures, which keeps an up-to-date list of laws by state.
+As of February 2022, 37 states, District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands have approved medical marijuana or cannabis laws, according to the National Conference of State Legislatures, which keeps an up-to-date list of laws by state.
 Many state lawmakers continue to debate on marijuana legalization and decriminalization.
 NCSL provides an overview of this fast-evolving landscape in the U.S.

-Even so, research on their medical benefits, or harm, lags behind the wider availability of cannabis products.
+Research on medical benefits, or harm, lags behind the wider availability of cannabis products.

 “So these are significant times for cannabis and cannabinoid research policy and health, and it is really important for us to delve into the research and also, as journalists, be able to disseminate what we know and what we don’t know and what the health risks are,” said Ziva Cooper, director of the UCLA Cannabis Research Initiative, during another webinar “Cannabis: Health Effects and Regulatory Issues,” hosted by SciLine in April.
 SciLine is a free service, connecting scientists with journalists, based at the American Association for the Advancement of Science.